 Terry Mulhern is an award winning writer and biomedical science educator.

-Terry’s short story ‘The Satchel’ was shortlisted for the 2021 Tasmanian Writer’s Prize and will be published in the Forty South Short Story Anthology 2021, due for launch at the Hobart Writers Festival, October 8-10, 2021.
+Terry’s short story ‘The Satchel‘ was shortlisted for the 2021 Tasmanian Writer’s Prize and is published in the Forty South Short Story Anthology 2021, which was launched at the Hobart Writers Festival, October 8-10, 2021.

 Terry was also a finalist in the 2018/19 Van Diemen History Prize.
 His essay ‘St Valentine’s Tears’ was ‘Highly Commended’ and was published in The Van Diemen Anthology 2019 .